We've seen tremendous growth nationwide year-over-year in the use of divorce mediation - Illinois area couples are no exception.

 Divorce mediation is a practical option for your divorce if:

 Whether you've been married a short time or have been together for many years, work inside the home or outside of it, have minor children, grown children or are child-free, mediation is the smartest way to divorce in Illinois.

 Or, if you're early in the process, learn how you (and your family) benefit using mediation for divorce in Illinois.

-In Illinois, an uncontested divorce, also commonly known as a no-fault divorce, is one in which the parties are able to resolve, and come to agreement on, all of their issues, without the need to hire an attorney / attorneys and have the matters resolved in court.
+In Illinois, an uncontested divorce, also commonly known as a no-fault divorce, is one in which the parties are able to resolve, and come to agreement on, all of their issues, without the need to hire an attorney / attorneys and needing to have the matters resolved in court.

 When parties work with a mediator, all divorces by definition are uncontested divorces.
 Because a highly skilled Illinois divorce mediator will be able to help a divorcing couple resolve, and come to agreement on, all issues within the mediation process.
 In turn, eliminating the need to hire an attorney and go to court to resolve them.

 One thing that’s important to note, and admittedly it’s a bit of a technicality, is that an “uncontested divorce” isn’t really a "no-fault divorce.”
-Every divorce has a fault; it’s just that in the case of a divorce process that uses a mediator to come to agreement, the “fault’ is an uncontested divorce.
+Every divorce has a fault; it’s just that in the case of a divorce process that uses a mediator to come to agreement, the “fault" is an uncontested divorce.

 I know.
 A bit confusing…